dzejkob-b/discord_irc_pugbot/README.md

 !ban discord:player duration:24
 !ban discord_id:123456 duration:24
 ```

+(If you want to specify user by discord_id you must enable some extended developer flag in discord settings to see "Copy ID" under each player or channel)

 On IRC you may ban specific player - but the player **must** be online and **authed**: